smartdevicelink/sdl_evolution/proposals/0300-Voice-Assistant-App-Service.md

 ## Motivation

 We should provide app services for common app types that can integrate with the head unit or other SDL applications.
-Voice assistant apps are a big part of any user's life in the vehicle and could include dedicated voice assistants (Google, Amazon Alexa), or apps with local voice assistant capabilities (like Navigation apps that take destinations via voice).
+Voice assistant apps are a big part of any user's life in the vehicle and could include dedicated voice assistants (Google, Amazon Alexa), or apps with local voice assistant capabilities (like navigation apps that take destinations via voice).
 We should provide additional ways for these apps to integrate with the system while providing intuitive user experiences.

 ## Proposed solution